lee-dohm/line-length-miner/README.md

 The 99<sup>th</sup> percentile of "typical" line lengths is greater than 100 characters.

-There are a tensions pulling different directions at line lengths:
+There are tensions pulling different directions at line lengths:

 * Encouraging longer lines
     * Longer identifiers are more readable